Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 General

-Appropriates $348,000 to assess the use of unmanned aircraft systems for monitoring ecosystem changes and moose population dynamics.
+Appropriates $348,000 to the Department of Natural Resources to evaluate the use of unmanned aerial systems (UAS) for monitoring changes in ecosystems and moose populations.
+Supports research and implementation of drone-based wildlife monitoring.

 3